riccardocappi/Kan-for-Interpretable-Graph-Dynamics/README.md

 - `n_iter`: Number of initial conditions
 - `integration_kwargs`: Any additional argument to pass to the specified dynamics function.
 - `R`: Number of training runs for each combination of hyper-parameters.
+- `atol`:
+  Absolute tolerance used by the numerical integrator

+- `rtol`:
+  Relative tolerance for the numerical integrator.

+- `adjoint`:
+  Whether to use the adjoint sensitivity method

+- `include_time`:
+  If `True`, includes the time variable as part of the input features

+- `horizon`:
+  Number of future steps the model attempts to predict during training.

+- `history`:
+  Number of past time steps provided as input to the model.

+- `preprocess_data`:
+  If `True`, applies preprocessing steps

+- `stride`: stride of sliding windows

+- `storage`:
+  Specifies the storage type or location for experiment results.

+- `save_cache_data`:
+  Whether to save final results for symbolic regression

+- `data_folder`:
+  Path to the folder where the dataset is stored or will be saved after generation.

+- `criterion`: *(str)*
+  Loss function used for training.
+Common options include `"MAE"` (Mean Absolute Error) or `"MSE"` (Mean Squared Error).

+- `method`: *(str)*
+  ODE integration method used by the solver. `"dopri5"` is a Runge-Kutta method.

 ### Hyper-parameter search space
 The search space of the hyper-parameters.
 Mandatory hyper-parameters are: